MicrosoftDocs/power-automate-docs/articles/process-advisor-issues.md

 - Your browser has the feature to accept third party cookies enabled.
   You can enable it in your browser settings.

-We'll continue to add issues here, but if you are experiencing an issue not mentioned here, check the **Process advisor community forums**.
+We'll continue to add issues here.
+If you're experiencing an issue not mentioned, check the **Process advisor community forums**.

 [!INCLUDE[footer-include](includes/footer-banner.md)]